neyhartj/sequence_handling/README.md

 ___
 ___
 ## Introduction

+> For greater detail about everything, please see the [wiki](https://github.com/MorrellLAB/sequence_handling/wiki) for this repository

 ### What is `sequence_handling` for?

 `sequence_handling` is a series of scripts to automate and speed up DNA sequence aligning and quality control through the use of our workflow outlined here.
 This repository contains two general kinds of scripts: *Shell Scripts* and *Batch Submission Scripts*, with one exception.